-One of the biggest problems I see at marketing agencies is when candidates say they want to do the job you need them to do… and then complain about not doing the job they want to do.
+One of the biggest problems I see at digital agencies is when candidates say they want to do the job you need them to do… and then complain about not doing the job they want to do.
 This is especially true around how employees spend their day/week.

 Horror stories: The employee who can but won’t

 For instance, a friend recently hired a new project manager.
 The hire’s background was in marketing strategy but she assured the agency that she wanted to do PM now.
 But as soon as she started, she started complaining that she didn’t get to do strategy work—which was a different role at the agency.
 The agency didn’t need or want their PMs doing client strategy.

 A client recently fired his agency’s salesperson because he wasn’t doing prospecting.
 The salesperson complained that the agency wasn’t giving him leads… but the agency owner had told the salesperson his job included finding his own sales leads.